dennx2/cybersecurity-portfolio/learning-rooms/nmap/README.md

 ## ICMP Network Scanning (Ping Sweep) (`-sn`)

-- Find which IPs are alive on a network.
+Find which IPs are alive on a network.

-- Command:
+Command:

 - Range: `nmap -sn 192.168.0.1-254`

 - CIDR: `nmap -sn 192.168.0.0/24`

-- `-sn` option:
+`-sn` option:

 - Tells Nmap not to scan ports.

 - Uses ICMP echo (ping) or ARP requests (on local networks, requires sudo/root) to discover which hosts are alive, then stops without scanning ports.

 - If ping/ARP doesn’t work, Nmap also sends:

   - TCP SYN → port 443

   - TCP ACK (or SYN if not root) → port 80

+Note:
 - Ping sweeps quickly map active hosts, but results may not always be accurate (some hosts block ICMP).

 ---